-S21.
-Manometric Capsule Newly designed.
-The shell consists of light brass castings; one of these is carried back into a lug drilled with a 3/8 inch hole so that it may be slipped over and held up on a 3/8 inch rod.
-A set screw clamps it is any position.
+slipped over and held up on a 3/8 inch rod.
+A set screw clamps it in any position.
 Has funnel mouthpiece.
-S22.
-Scripture's Spring Dynamometer

 A wooden base has an upright pillar from which is hung a spring scale of 12 lbs. capacity.
 A rest is provided for the thumb near the base of the pillar, the fingers being fitted to a special hook fixed to the scale.
 With swinging stop, as described in T. F. D., p.
 80.